Skip to main content

 NORC took over CHAS in 2021 and made several enhancements to improve the quality and utility of the data.

-• Designed complex survey weights
+• Design complex survey weights

 Result

-Findings helped illustrate the impact of the COVID pandemic and its aftermath on insurance rates and other factors.
+In 2023, findings helped illustrate the impact of the COVID pandemic and its aftermath on insurance rates and other factors.

-Data collected by NORC helped CHI to understand the disparities and impacts of the COVID-19 pandemic on health care access and usage in Colorado.
+In 2023, data collected by NORC helped CHI to understand the disparities and impacts of the COVID-19 pandemic on health care access and usage in Colorado.

 • Approximately 5 percent of Coloradoans (~265,00 people) did not have health insurance in 2023.
 This is a decline from 6.5 percent to 4.6 percent.